rthrash/modAI/README.md

 ## Requirements

 - MODX Revolution 3.x
-- A ChatGPT API key from https://platform.openai.com/api-keys, Google Gemeini API key from https://ai.google.dev/gemini-api/docs/api-key or Anthropic Claude API key from https://console.anthropic.com/settings/keys
+- A ChatGPT API key from https://platform.openai.com/api-keys, Google Gemini API key from https://ai.google.dev/gemini-api/docs/api-key or Anthropic Claude API key from https://console.anthropic.com/settings/keys
 - Pre-paid credits for API calls for ChatGPT if using—this is different than the $20/month ChatGPT Pro subscription

 **Note:** image and vision support is currently only supported with the ChatGPT APIs.
-Claude and Gemeini only support text geneeration.
+Claude and Gemini only support text geneeration.

 MODX’s modAI Extra works with the following Extras if installed: